CesiumGS/cesium-unity/Documentation~/developer-setup.md

 For more details, see the [Reinterop README](../Reinterop~/README.md).

+> [!IMPORTANT]
-A common mistake is to open Unity before doing this step, which will cause Unity to delete `Reinterop.dll.meta` file because the `Reinterop.dll` file does not yet exist.
+> A common mistake is to open Unity before doing this step, which will cause Unity to delete `Reinterop.dll.meta` file because the `Reinterop.dll` file does not yet exist.
 Then, even after you publish `Reinterop.dll`, the `Reinterop.dll.meta` that Unity creates will be missing important information, and you'll get errors when Unity attemps to compile Cesium for Unity.
 If this happens to you, executing `git restore Reinterop.dll.meta` should fix it.

 ## Build for the Editor